 The Vietnamese government mandates a two-tier minimum wage for skilled and unskilled workers across four distinct regions within the country.

 Skilled workers are entitled to a minimum wage that’s at least 7% higher than the base rate defined for unskilled workers.

 Wages are disbursed bi-monthly or once monthly.

-We are still busy building our own entity in Vietnam, but our benefits packages for all countries are tailored to fulfill the local needs of your employees.
+Our benefits packages in Vietnam are tailored to fulfil the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

 Learn how employment taxes affect your payroll and your employees’ paychecks in Vietnam.

 17.5%: Social Insurance